fresh-innovate/HCLC-Portal/README.md

 * **perf**: A code change that improves performance
 * **test**: Adding missing tests or correcting existing tests
 * **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-* **ci**: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+* **ci**: Changes to our CI configuration files and scripts (example scopes: Teamcity, Travis, Circle, BrowserStack, SauceLabs)
 * **chore**: Other changes that don't modify `src` or `test` files

 ### Scope